gantry/docs/pages/01.gantry5/04.tutorials/02.adding-a-custom-style-sheet/docs.md

 To do this, navigate in the directory structure to `(site root)/templates/(template directory)/custom/scss` and create a file called `custom.scss` if one doesn't already exist.
 If the `/custom/scss/` directory doesn't exist, you will need to create that, too.
 If it already does, just open it and make your additions/changes directly to the file.

 >>>> Joomla doesn't support creating SCSS files in its built-in template customization tool.
-For this reason, custom SCSS files would need to be added via FTP.
-This hurdle is being addressed during Gantry 5's beta.

 {% endset %}
 {% set tab2 %}